Bridging Wright-Fisher and Moran models: Introduction

-Here, we propose a simple and tractable model which bridges the Wright-Fisher model and the Moran model.
-Specifically, we assume that a fixed fraction of the population is updated at each discrete time step.
-We show that our model generalizes over both the Wright-Fisher model and the Moran model.
-Under Kimura's diffusion approximation, we obtain a simple expression of the fixation probability of a mutant in our model.
-We further study the rate of approach to the steady state in the neutral case, and determine the variance effective population size and the eigenvalue effective population size.
+To study this model, we focus on genetic drift and natural selection in a haploid population.
+We first assume that a fixed fraction of the population is updated at each discrete time step.
+Under Kimura's diffusion approximation, we obtain a simple expression of the fixation probability of a mutant, and determine the average conditional and unconditional absorption times.
+In the neutral case, we further study the rate of approach to the steady state, and the coalescent process associated to our model.
+This allows us to determine the variance effective population size, the eigenvalue effective population size, and the coalescent effective population size, which coincide.
+Besides, the ancestral process converges to Kingman's coalescent.
 Next, we generalize our model, first by taking into account fluctuations of the fraction that is updated at each discrete time step, and then by considering individuals with fluctuating lifetimes.
 This allows us to express the fixation probability as a function of the mean life time of individuals.
-Finally, we further generalize our model by incorporating selection on the lifetime as well as on the reproductive fitness, i.e., both on birth and death processes, assuming that lifetimes are geometrically distributed.
+Finally, we further generalize our model by incorporating selection on the lifetime as well as on the reproductive fitness, i.e.\ both on birth and death processes, assuming that lifetimes are geometrically distributed.